What Does Over, Short, and Damaged (OS&D) Mean (and How to Handle It)

 • Loss of business

 Handling OS&D claims involves paperwork and communication.
 In some cases, legal processes will be carried out.
-These administrative tasks will take up time and will cost money.
+These administrative tasks will take up time and cost money.

 Common Causes of Over, Short and Damaged Shipments